ytti/oxidized/docs/Model-Notes/XGS4600-Zyxel.md

 ## SSH/TelNet

-Below is the table from the XGS4600 CLI Reference Guide (Version 3.79~4.50 Edition 1, 07/2017) Take this table with a pink of salt, level 3 will not allow _show running-config_!
+Below is the table from the XGS4600 CLI Reference Guide (Version 3.79~4.50 Edition 1, 07/2017) Take this table with a pinch of salt, level 3 will not allow _show running-config_!

 Privilege Level | Types of commands at this privilege level
 ----------------|-------------------------------------------